mkiol/Snipek/README.md

 Snipek is developed as an open source project under [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/).

-The use of Snips assistant file are governed by
+The use of Snips assistant file is governed by
 [Snips Terms of Use](https://docs.snips.ai/additional-resources/legal-and-privacy/terms-of-use-highlights).